At Second Chance wildlife, Inc. We strive to create the most natural habitat for all

 the public on what is in the best interest of the bears, and the people of Maine.
 Many more bears live than die.Approximately

-3,000 to 4,000 bears are harvested each year ;the good news is that there are over 23,000 bears that live in Maine .A Maine
+3,000 to 4,000 bears are harvested each year ;the good news is that there are between 29,000/31,000 bears that

-for Bears consist of : hunting seasons along with other regulated hunting seasons on game species e.g., Moose
+Management for Bears consist of : hunting seasons along with other regulated hunting seasons on game species e.g., Moose

 ,Deer,and other species...they are monitored closely,while many folks who head into the woods to go hunting are enjoying